mightymango/mangodocs/_docs/admin.md

 ---
 layout: doc
-title: Creating new page in Jekyll and publishing
+title: Administration
-subtitle: Cras at dolor eget urna varius faucibus tempus in elit.
-Cras a dui imperdiet, tempus metus quis, pharetra turpis.
+subtitle: How to manage your store and make changes to the way it looks.
-tags: featured othertag
+tags: featured admin
 comments: true
 ---